 - Sugar Content: While they add a lot of nutritional value to your diet while you’re breastfeeding, lactation cookies are cookies after all, which means they’ll have sugar as an ingredient.
 Understand the amount of sugar and recommended servings to avoid unhealthy and unnecessary calories.

 - Dietary Restrictions and Preferences: Many recipes or store-bought cookies can be tailored to meet any dietary restrictions or preferences you have.
-Do some research on which companies may offer vegan, dairy-free, egg-free recipes or try a homemade recipe making your preferred substitutions.

 Check out some of these well-loved store brands:

 How can I make lactation cookies at home?

 An easy Internet search will quickly yield thousands of lactation cookie recipes to use at home, like this one here.
 The hard part is picking just one to try!